 Jönköping Airport is situated 15 minutes outside of the city.
 In summer, it is served directly from certain airports in other countries.

 Many important road connections pass Jönköping: the E4 from Malmö to Stockholm and the Swedish national road 40 (“Riksväg 40”), coming from Borås.
-(By the way, the fastest route from Gothenburg to Stockholm is Riksväg 40 then following the E4.
+(By the way, the fastest route from Gothenburg to Stockholm is via Riksväg 40 and the E4.
 The “official” way along the E20 and Örebro takes around an hour longer and is also more accident prone.)

 Jönköping is Sweden’s fourth largest hotel city.
-The Elmia Exhibition Centre hosts a large number of fairs (amongst others, Scandinavia’s biggest caravan and camper show in September and the Elmia Wood forestry fair every fourth year in June), and draws in many visitors to the city.
+The Elmia Exhibition Centre hosts a large number of fairs (amongst others, Scandinavia’s biggest caravan and camper show and the Elmia Wood forestry fair), and draws in many visitors to the city.
 Each year, Jönköping counts over 3 million visitors.
-Hotels range from a simple Formule 1 to the Elite and Grand Hotels (see Hotels in Jönköping).

 Every Saturday morning there is a market at Västra Torget square, which is one of Sweden’s largest.